 Yes.
 By opening an account (even if you’re not in a position to start saving right now) you will be eligible to receive any distributions Te Rūnanga o Ngāi Tahu may decide to make to members.

-Go to the Join page review the Product Disclosure Statement and complete the application form either online (which takes less than 5 minutes) or complete the paper application form inside the Product Disclosure Statement.
+Click on the join online button at any time to complete the application form online (which takes less than 5 minutes) or complete the paper application form inside the Product Disclosure Statement.
 You can always contact us if you have any questions about the process.

 The new anti-money laundering legislation means we now require further confirmation of your identity.
 Find out more.

 If you are not yet registered with Te Rūnanga o Ngāi Tahu’s Whakapapa Unit you can do this at the same time as joining Whai Rawa.

 Here’s a Glossary from our Product Disclosure Statement of all key terms and phrases used in Whai Rawa.

 You can contact us at any time with any inquiries.